ideaconsult/h5pyd/docs/refs.rst

 Object and Region References
 ============================

-In addition to soft and external links, HDF5 supplies one more mechanism to refer to objects and data in a file.
+One of the HDF5 storage features is a mechanism to refer to objects and data in a file object.
 HDF5 *references* are low-level pointers to other objects.
-The great advantage of references is that they can be stored and retrieved as data; you can create an attribute or an entire dataset of reference type.
+The great advantage of references is that they can be stored and retrieved as data;
+you can create an attribute or an entire dataset of reference type.

 References come in two flavors, object references and region references.
-As the name suggests, object references point to a particular object in a file, either a dataset, group or named datatype.
+As the name suggests, object references point to a particular HDF5 object in a file object, either a dataset, group or named datatype.
 Region references always point to a dataset, and additionally contain information about a certain selection (*dataset region*) on that dataset.
 For example, if you have a dataset representing an image, you could specify a region of interest, and store it as an attribute on the dataset.

 .. _refs_object: